-If you don’t know how a person gets allergic, here it is- when some foreign substance gets in your body that your immune system is not used to, you may get an allergy.
+The basic cause of allergies is the entry of a foreign substance into the body that the immune system is not used to.
 These foreign substances may be pollen, dust particles, bee venom, pet dander, etc. In special cases, food is also considered as an active trigger of allergy.
-It may happen that some may have allergy from certain kind of food while others don’t get affected by it.
+It may happen that some may have allergies to certain kinds of food while others don’t get affected by it.

-Let’s say for an instance, you decide to eat something that you have not tasted ever before, and it triggers a reaction.
+Let’s say, for instance, you decide to eat something that you have not tasted ever before, and it triggers a reaction.
 You start having breathing difficulty, your tongue gets swollen up and so does your face.
 You feel difficulty in speaking.
-The reason is that when you eat a certain food, your immune system recognizes it as a foreign body which is also termed as an allergen.
+The reason here is the entry of food in your body that your immune system cannot recognize.
 The reaction of your body, in that case, is that it develops the antibodies that fight the allergens.
-When you eat that food again, your body again fights antibodies but also releases a chemical called histamine that leads to the allergic reaction.
+When you eat that food again, your body fights antibodies but also releases a chemical called histamine that leads to an allergic reaction.
 Sometimes, people get confused with food allergy as well as food tolerance.
-At one place where food allergy is eating a certain type of food that could cause some serious complications, food tolerance is less severe than that which does not involve the immune system.

 - Having a family history of allergy.
-You will be more likely to have allergies if both of your parents have it.
+You are more likely to have allergies if both of your parents have it.

 - If you have some allergic conditions like asthma, dermatitis, etc.